Ralph Gunning Henderson1

 M, #28796, b. circa 1684, d.
 3 April 1770

 William Richard Chetwynd, 3rd Viscount Chetwynd of Bearhaven was born circa 1684.1 He was the son of John Chetwynd and Lucy Roane.2 A settlement for the marriage between him and Honora Baker was made on 3 June 1715.1 He died on 3 April 1770.
-He was buried at Ashley, Staffordshire, England.3 His will (dated 22 April 1762 to 20 April 1769) was probated on 7 April 1770.3
+He was buried at Ashley, Staffordshire, EnglandG.3 His will was proven (by probate) on 7 April 1770.3

 Children of William Richard Chetwynd, 3rd Viscount Chetwynd of Bearhaven and Honora Baker